Get a quote and call our team on

 Cost and Value

-Investing in an orangery often involves a greater financial commitment than a conservatory due to the higher quality materials and construction complexities.
-While conservatories range in cost from £15,000 to £35,000, orangeries can cost between £15,000 and £45,000, with bespoke hardwood designs starting at around £50,000.
-Despite the higher initial outlay, the average cost per square meter for an orangery is indicative of its potential to deliver significant long-term value; an orangery can add up to 15% to a property’s value, compared to around 5% for a conservatory.
+Investing in an orangery extension often involves a greater financial commitment than a conservatory due to the higher quality materials and construction complexities.
+While the range in cost of conservatories is from £15,000 to £35,000, orangeries can cost between £15,000 and £45,000, with bespoke hardwood designs starting at around £50,000.

 This positions the orangery not just as a home extension but as a wise investment that can pay dividends in both lifestyle enhancement and financial returns.